International Nurses Day: Themes

-International activities
+National activities

 Australia

 The Australian Nurse of the Year is announced at a ceremony at one of the state capital cities.
 Additionally, in each of the Australian states and territories, various nursing award ceremonies are conducted during the week.

 China

 In 2007, 5000 nurses gathered in Yichun, East China's Jiangxi Province.

 Ireland

 Since 2012, Nurse Jobs Ireland (an Irish nurse recruitment agency) launch a week long pro-bono campaign to celebrate nurses on the 6–12 May every year.
 This week long celebration uses digital platforms such as Twitter and Facebook to promote the great work nurses do using the hashtag #CelebrateNurses.
 The public leave their positive comments and thanks on the Celebrate Nurses website where they are collated into an ebook which is shared in medical facilities throughout Ireland.